ASM Interview Questions.

 • Online migration to new storage

 Q. Is it possible to unplug an ASM disk group from one platform and plug into a server on another platform (for example, from Solaris to Linux)?
+Ans.
+No. Cross-platform disk group migration not supported.
+To move datafiles between endian-ness

 platforms, you need to use XTTS, Datapump or Streams.

-Q. What is ASM Cluster File System (ACFS)?
+ACFSQ.
+What is ASM Cluster File System (ACFS)? • General purpose scalable file system

 • Journaling, extent based